limebrew-org/cloudguard/README.md

-# Google Cloud CSPM CLI
+# Cloud Guardian
-A CLI built as a CSPM (Cloud Security Posture Management) tool to monitor major Google Cloud Resources written in Python
+A CLI built as a CSPM (Cloud Security Posture Management) tool to monitor major cloud providers like GCP, AWS and Azure written in Python